-Toby Gordon, ScD (Health Policy and Management, Johns Hopkins University) joined the Johns Hopkins Carey Business School in 2010 and is an Associate Professor with expertise in the areas of healthcare policy, management of hospitals and health systems, and technology commercialization.
-Toby has joint appointments in the Johns Hopkins Bloomberg School of Public Health (Health Policy and Management and the Johns Hopkins University School of Medicine Department of Surgery.
+Toby Gordon, ScD (Health Policy and Management, Johns Hopkins University) is an Associate Professor at the Johns Hopkins Carey Business School with expertise in healthcare policy and management.
+She holds joint appointments in the Johns Hopkins Bloomberg School of Public Health (Health Policy and Management) and the Johns Hopkins University School of Medicine (Surgery), and teaches in the Frankfurt School of Finance and Management (Germany) International Healthcare MBA program.

 - 2013- Innovation in Teaching Award, Middle Atlantic Association of Colleges of Business